cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.COMMONCONTROLS.9.1v0.1
 Highly privileged accounts SHALL be enrolled in the GWS Advanced Protection Program.

-- Rationale
-  - Sophisticated phishing tactics can trick even the most savvy users into giving their sign-in credentials to attackers.
+- _Rationale:_ Sophisticated phishing tactics can trick even the most savvy users into giving their sign-in credentials to attackers.
 Advanced Protection requires you to use a security key, which is a hardware device or special software on your phone used to verify your identity, to sign in to your Google Account.
 Unauthorized users won't be able to sign in without your security key, even if they have your username and password.
-  - The Advanced Protection Program includes a curated group of high-security policies that are applied to enrolled accounts.
+The Advanced Protection Program includes a curated group of high-security policies that are applied to enrolled accounts.
 Additional policies may be added to the Advanced Protection Program to ensure the protections are current.
-- Last Modified: July 10, 2023
+- _Last modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1110: Brute Force](https://attack.mitre.org/techniques/T1110/)